 In March I tried my hand at Portal for the first time, and I was…less than great.
-I don’t think I’m very good with first person shooter style games, anyway; the lack of peripheral vision throws me off.
-So when I got my first taste of Portal, it wasn’t the game play that excited me; I got so frustrated that I handed the controller off to my boyfriend and finished the game as the enthusiastic audience.
-While I watched I became absorbed in the game’s intricate world building, and the place and usage of its two female characters in a completely empty scientific facility.
+I don’t think I’m very good with first-person shooter style games, anyway; the lack of peripheral vision throws me off.
+My friend told me that some people benefit from using services similar to Aiming.Pro to improve his aim.
+Boosting your aim in fps games will help your overall ranking if that is a goal of yours.
+Some gamers also invest in various peripherals such as gaming mice to help them enjoy their favorite games even more.
+See here for the best vertical gaming mice on the market – https://www.bestgamingchair.com/best-vertical-gaming-mouse.
+So when I got my first taste of Portal, it wasn’t the gameplay that excited me; I got so frustrated that I handed the controller off to my boyfriend and finished the game as the enthusiastic audience.
+While I watched I became absorbed in the game’s intricate world-building, and the place and usage of its two female characters in a completely empty scientific facility.
 When I got to Portal 2, I immediately realized that the creators expanded the world of the game further, thrusting the gamer into an intricate, yet subtly woven backstory about the creation and purpose of Aperture Science, the facility Chell’s been stuck in since Portal.
 The game also reveals what Aperture Science has been doing for the past 80 years, why the portal goop works, and why GLaDOS exists, went on a murderous spree, and feels compulsively bound to test you over, and over, and over again.
 It also introduces the first—and only—male character in the series, Wheatley, another A.I., who, incidentally, also tries to kill you.
 But more on him later.

 As I watched the game, and it got me thinking.
 What is this game doing, besides creating a successfully creepy atmosphere completely devoid of people and run entirely by artificial intelligence?
 What messages is a game that has only two main characters, who are both women, and pitted against each other, trying to send?
 Okay, yes, there’s also Wheatley, but he’s not a main character, not to me.
 Besides, he’s a stinkin’ traitor.